loosolab/UROPA/docs/uropa-example.md

 When the direction key is set to 'upstream', peaks will be annotated to a feature if the peak center is upstream of the feature start-position and the distance from the start position is smaller than the indicated distance.
 The other way around for 'downstream'.
 This is why the direction is relative to the peak location.
 *It can also be thought of as the location of the peak depending on the feature’s direction.*

-*An overlap is partially allowed to the edges of the peak, but the overlap should allow a clear evidence*
+*An overlap is partially allowed to the start or end of the peak, but the overlap should allow a clear evidence*
-*of the upstream or downstream location of the peak from the feature, so there shouldn’t be an important overlap of the peak length*.
+*of the upstream or downstream location of the peak from the feature.*

 Let’s see now an example of an annotation with and without direction chosen, for the peak shown in Image 3.

 ![direction.key](img/chr1-1,403,500-1,408,500-01_h3k4me1_peaks.png)

 Figure 2: H3K4me1 peak annotated with the Gencode genome, the genomic location is chr1:1403500-1408500.